SE::DuckDuckGo::Position - Website keyword position checker for DuckDuckGo

 yandex.ru

-In the query format, we will specify the macro for substituting additional words from the file Keywords.txt, this method allows you to check a domain database against a keyword database and obtain positions as a result:
+In the query format, specify the macro for substituting additional words from the Keywords.txt file; this method allows checking a database of websites against a database of keys and obtaining positions as a result:

 $query {subs:Keywords}